SimonLermen/simonlermen.github.io/_posts/2023-01-18-SVD-on-Decision-Transformers.markdown

 categories: Interpretability
 ---

-This post is still an early draft.

 SVD can be applied to the OV circuit and MLP weights of a transformer for interpretability.
 [In the case of LLMs the resulting singular vectors frequently appear to be semantically interpretable by taking the cosine similarity to the vectors of the output token embedding](https://www.lesswrong.com/posts/mkbGjzxD8d8XqKHzA/the-singular-value-decompositions-of-transformer-weight).
 This work seeks to extend this line of research from language models to decision transformers.
-Decision transformers have a similar architecture but use action, state, reward and time embeddings.
-Just like in the original post from Conjecture, I have looked at the SVD of the [OV-circuit](https://transformer-circuits.pub/2021/framework/index.html) and of the first (K) and second (V) layer of the MLP.
+Decision transformers have a similar architecture but use action, state, reward, and time embeddings.
+Just like in the original post from Conjecture, I have looked at the SVD of the [OV-circuit](https://transformer-circuits.pub/2021/framework/index.html) and of the first (K) and second (V) layers of the MLP.
  There are usually also separate output embeddings for action and state.
 By measuring the cosine similarity of different weight singular vectors to the different embeddings, it can be shown how different weights attend to different inputs and which outputs they produce.
 This approach might admit locating the origin of actions and where input data is processed in a transformer.
 To further confirm these results, edits are made to the weights and it is observed that the results are in line with the locations found with SVD.
 If there is a stronger cosine similarity between actions and singular vectors, edits to those weights cause the agent to fail.
 Similar edits to other parts do not cause this failure.
 Since this post is looking at many different embeddings, the embedding vectors have been normalized to make them more comparable.
 All of the results show the inner product of two 128-dimensional norm 1 vectors.